ashleydavis/the-data-wrangler-blog/_posts/2020-09-19-microservices-for-startups-1.md

             Metadata
         </td>
         <td>
-            Collects and maintains a database of the metadata for every asset.
+            Collects and maintains a database of the metadata for<br> every asset.
         </td>
     </tr>